JeremyLikness/ng2ts-workshop-v2/40-Routing/README.md

 ## Create a Route with a Parameter

+Routes are more useful when they resolve to specific assets or resources, so you can pull a parameter from the route.
+This step will create a detail to show the details of a planet.

 1. Generate a planet detail component: `ng g component planet-detail`

 2. Populate the HTML for `planet-detail.component.html`: